 Detailed investigation identified upgrading the plant on the existing site as the best option for managing local demand for wastewater services through to 2035.

-As plans are developed for the upgrade, we will engage with stakeholders (including Council, Government, EPA, waterways and environment groups and traditional owners) and local residents to ensure the upgrade delivers the best outcomes for the community and environment.
+We’ll continue to engage with stakeholders (including Council, Government, EPA, waterways and environment groups and traditional owners) and local residents to ensure the upgrade delivers the best outcomes for the community and environment.

-This page will continue to be updated as the project develops.
+updated as the project develops.